Coding into the Void

 Thirty-Six (New)

 Going into LOWREZJAM, I was planning to make a Super Mario Land-style shmup.
 That plan ran into a solid wall against my motivation, or lack thereof.
-I was adrift until I thought of a game that I’d played recently that had abstract gradings of your performance[^ts1] along with my sister’s previous jam entry, which was making the player figure out what to do in a game without rules.
+I was adrift until I thought of a game that I’d played recently that had abstract gradings of your performance[^ts1] along with my sister’s previous jam entry, which made the player figure out what to do in a game without rules.

 Why not take it a bit farther, I thought, and do something a bit player hostile.33 I ended up making a 6x6 grid with 20 different puzzles which did not tell you the rules, you could fail easily, and only play once.34 It was themed as if it was a real single-player board game (somehow magically enchanged).
 It would end with a rating of your performance.
 If you visit the webpage again, you just see that rating.